Executive Presence in Virtual Meetings for Zoom and Other Social Platforms

 Background

-If you are going to use your natural environment for background, ensure it is neat and any distracting objects are removed.
+When setting up your virtual meeting space, it’s essential to consider how others see you on the call.
+If you are going to use your natural environment as a background, ensure it is neat and free of distracting objects so that people on the call can focus on you and the discussion.
 Some web-based meeting platforms like ZOOM provide virtual backgrounds that you can substitute for your natural background.
-If you choose a virtual background, you should consider using a green screen.
+If you choose a virtual backdrop, you should consider using a green screen.
 It provides stability to the background and eliminates jumpy images.

 You want to look your best when you are on camera.
-The first step is to locate your web cam and raise your laptop so that your web cam is at your eye level or slightly above.
-A virtual meeting needs human connection, and if your video is not relatable, it will be a distraction.
+The first step is to locate your web cam and raise your laptop so that your webcam is at eye level or slightly above.
+A virtual meeting needs human connection, and if your video is not relatable because your camera is too high, then it will be a distraction.
 Angles that are too low or too high will be distracting.
-Humanize your meeting by literally leveling with and looking in the eye of the people you’re talking to.
+Humanize your meeting by literally leveling with and looking into the eyes of the people you’re talking to.
 You may have to raise your laptop using boxes or their equivalent.
-One more thing: IF you are using two screens, make sure you move the platform screen below your camera otherwise it will look like you are looking at something else in the room.
+One more thing: if you are using two screens, make sure you move the platform screen below your camera otherwise it will look like you are looking at something else in the room.

-Finally, establish your on-camera position.
+Finally, establish how near or far away from the camera you need to be.
 The safest composition for all devices is upper chest level.
 Mimic how close you will get in an actual in-person meeting.
 When you are meeting someone in person, face to face, you don’t get too close or too far away – you just keep enough distance that you can hear each other.
 Frame your position using the ‘Rule of Thirds’, a mechanism that photographers use to frame their shots.

 Barry Kuntz